-Student Attendance 2018
+Student Attendance 2019

 Year Group Semester 1 Semester 2

-HSC (Year 11 and 12) 68% 69%
+HSC (Year 11 and 12) 63% 67%

-Year 10 58% 48%
+Year 10 47% 46%

-2018 Student Retention from Year 10 to Year 11
+2019 Student Retention from Year 10 to Year 11

-Campus 2018 Y 10 2018 Year % retained in Progressed to Repeat Year 10 Students 10 leavers school 2019 Year 11 2019 2019 Fairfield 39 16 59% 21 2 Blacktown 62 26 58% 31 5
+Campus 2019 Year 10 2019 Year % retained in Progressed to Repeat Year 10

+Students 10 leavers school 2019 Year 11 2019 2019

+Fairfield 43 19 56% 23 1

+Blacktown 60 25 58% 33 2

+Campbelltown 58 14 75% 36 8

 A poor attendance rate is a common challenge for schools that cater for students from highly disadvantaged communities; particularly where families are experiencing financial hardships and other pressures such as intergenerational unemployment and mental health issues.
 The risk of these students disengaging from school is very high, particularly for students with an entrenched history of school avoidance prior to enrolling at Warakirri College.
 Each year there are students who have their enrolment terminated due to lack of attendance.
 These students are referred to the DET Learning Engagement Officers if they are under 17 years.
+The Campbelltown Campus opened in mid - 2019 and some of the students had not attended school for a prolonged period prior to their enrolment, which is why so many were required to repeat Year 10.